Metallurgical Investigation Technique Workshop

-M&C, in conjunction with ECMS (Elite Centre for Manufacturing Skills), are delivering a 4-Day and a 2-Day Metallography Investigation Technique Workshop which promises to enlighten you in the metallurgy investigation techniques.
+M&C, in conjunction with ECMS (Elite Centre for Manufacturing Skills), are delivering a 4-Day and a 2-Day Metallography Investigation Technique Workshop, which promises to enlighten you in the metallurgy investigation techniques.

 Also available is our 3-day Introduction to Practical Metallography Investigations incorporating Heat Treatment Processes.

-Details of the Workshop can be found by following the link here https://www.m-cets.co.uk/m-c-mini-training
+Details of the Workshop can be found by following the link here: https://www.m-cets.co.uk/m-cworkshops/1-day-workshop---introduction-to-heat-treatment-process%3A-quenching-%26-tempering

 This is what Rahul has to say:

-The first two days were an introduction to the course, being introduced to Colin Whorton who works at ECMS and oversaw parts of the training on the equipment, alongside Richard Brown from M&C providing guidance and knowledge regarding the course content.
+The first two days were an introduction to the course, being introduced to Colin Whorton, who works at ECMS and oversaw parts of the training on the equipment alongside Richard Brown from M&C, providing guidance and knowledge regarding the course content.

 The last day involved us bringing our own samples for analysis using all the facilities previously shown on the first two days.
 Being more confident allowed us to work more autonomously with the equipment, spending more investigative time on the samples we had chosen to examine.
-The day was concluded with what our key outcomes were and what we could examine further.
+The day concluded with what our key outcomes were and what we could examine further.

-Image 1 - Inspecting the alpha grain structure and beta grain structure of brass through an etched sample at X500 magnification on an inverted microscope |
+Image 1 - Inspecting the alpha grain structure and beta grain structure of brass through an etched sample at X500 magnification on an inverted microscope | ![]() |

 Rahul continues: